Bill Bryson: Career

 Bryson first visited Great Britain in 1973 during his tour of Europe and decided to stay after securing a job working in a psychiatric hospital, the now-defunct Holloway Sanatorium in Virginia Water, Surrey.
 He met a nurse there, Cynthia Billen, whom he married in 1975.
-They moved to Bryson's hometown of Des Moines, Iowa, in 1975 so Bryson could complete his degree at Drake University.
+They moved to Bryson's hometown of Des Moines in 1975 so Bryson could complete his degree at Drake University.
 In 1977 they settled in Britain.

 He worked as a journalist, first for the Bournemouth Evening Echo, eventually becoming chief copy editor of the business section of The Times and deputy national news editor of the business section of The Independent.

 The Brysons moved around the United Kingdom, living in Virginia Water (Surrey), Purewell (Dorset), Burton (Dorset), Kirkby Malham, and the Old Rectory in Wramplingham, Norfolk (2003–2013).
 They currently live in rural Hampshire and maintain a small flat in South Kensington, London.
 From 1995 to 2003 they lived in Hanover, New Hampshire.

 Although able to apply for British citizenship, Bryson said in 2010 that he had declined a citizenship test, declaring himself "too cowardly" to take it.
 In 2014, he said that he was preparing to take it and in the prologue to his 2015 book The Road to Little Dribbling: More Notes From a Small Island he describes doing so, in Eastleigh.
 His citizenship ceremony took place in Winchester and he now holds dual citizenship.